Skip to main content

 Schema Formulation

-Beck's cognitive model proposes that cognition and perception in the here-and-now is influenced by our 'schemas' which shape our perception and inform ... https://www.psychologytools.com/resource/schema-formulation
+Beck's cognitive model proposes that cognition and perception in the here-and-now are influenced by our 'schemas', which shape our perception and info ... https://www.psychologytools.com/resource/schema-formulation

 Schema Metaphors